 Instead, many departments—including 96 percent of account and finance teams—are building their own solutions, assembling their own platforms, by pulling together best-of-breed solutions that handle specific tasks and data sets.
 With an API integration platform, departments are able to easily connect the best apps and tools available.
 This way, they can replace all-encompassing, yet inadequate options with a sleek and highly effective stack.

 3. You need it to quickly and easily create new APIs.

 Until recently, if you needed an API, you had two main options.
 You either used what was already available (i.e., what a SaaS vendor or another third party already made) or you built one from scratch.
 Both scenarios could be problematic.
 Assuming an API is available from an outside source, it could be limited in its functionality or use.
 Building one from scratch via code is far from ideal either, as that is typically a time-consuming and difficult task.

 By definition, API integrations done via an Integration Platform as a Service (iPaaS) platform can offer an easier option.
 With just the click of a few buttons, you can create an API from an existing integration, saving you time and money while also finally fully leveraging your existing technology investments.

-You need an API integration platform to get value from existing and legacy data sources.
+4. You need it to get value from existing and legacy data sources.

 At many companies, especially older ones, data that is more than a year or even a few months old just ends up on a database somewhere.
 It’s “collecting dust,” remaining relatively dormant.
 Part of the reason older data often remains underutilized is because it can be difficult to access and subsequently integrated into current systems.

 API integration platforms can be hugely beneficial in this situation as well.
 With such a solution, an enterprise can create its own APIs just for internal uses.
 This enables a business to more easily extract data from older servers and databases as well as reuse business logic and workflows that are already working.

 5. You need to compose new apps with ease.